parratia/parratia.github.io/_pages/about.md

 Currently, I'm at the late stage of my PhD, under the supervision of [Matthias Erhardt](https://mehrhardt.github.io/) and [Lisa Kreusser](https://people.bath.ac.uk/lmk54/), studying Physics-Informed Neural Networks for the resolution of Dynamic Imaging Inverse Problems.

-In my leisure time, I like to learn new things about deep learning, play the piano, play football, take a walk with my dog Bruno and listen to new musicians.

 <!--
 working as a young researcher at the [Millennium Nucleus for Cardiovascular Magnetic Resonance](https://www.iniciativamilenio.cl/en/millennium-nucleus-in-cardiovascular-magnetic-resonance/#:~:text=The%20mission%20of%20the%20Millennium,and%20treatment%20of%20cardiovascular%20diseases.), where the goal of the project I'm carrying out is to reconstruct strain parameters from cine-MRI sequences with an image registration approach based on physics-informed neural networks.
 These strain parameters are, nowadays, being used to make better diagnosis and prognosis of heart's diseases. -->